 Current State Economy.
-The State's economy remains healthy.
-The U.S. Census Bureau estimates that the State added about 52,000 additional residents added between 2018 and 2019, bringing the State's population to an estimated 3,205,958 persons (annual growth rate of about 1.7%).
+The State began Fiscal Year 2020 with a strong economy prior to the economic disruptions of COVID-19, having seen years of healthy growth.
+The U.S. Census Bureau estimates that the State added about 52,000 additional residents between 2018 and 2019, bringing the State's population to an estimated 3,205,958 persons (annual growth rate of about 1.7%).
 The U.S. Census Bureau also estimates that the State's population grew at a faster rate, at 16%, than any other state since 2010.